ryanliupie/CompTIA-Network-N10-008-Notes/MarkdownV3/Subnetting-Practice.md

 </p>

 <p>
-  I recommend practicing repeatedly, as it will make subnetting much easier when it comes time for an exam or when you need to apply it in the workplace
+  I recommend practicing repeatedly, as it will make subnetting much easier when it comes time for an exam or when you need to apply it in the workplace.
 </p>

 <hr>